Commercial insurance options

 Explore workers' compensation insurance by state to learn more about the laws where you live.

 Not usually.
 While workers' compensation laws vary by state, most don't require sole proprietors to carry it.
-However, they might benefit from having this coverage to protect against work-related injuries.
-Explore common insurance for sole proprietors.
+However, sole proprietors might benefit from having this coverage to protect against work-related injuries, particularly if they work in a profession with a higher risk of injury.

 Yes.
 Workers' compensation can provide coverage for people who are self-employed.
 While it may not be required by law, many business owners opt to purchase workers' comp to cover medical bills and lost wages if an injury occurs.